 3 main types of CBD explained

 Before we detail the different types of CBD, here’s a quick recap of what CBD is.

-CBD is one of the 100+ cannabinoids found in the cannabis plant.
-Another type of cannabinoid is THC (short for tetrahydrocannabinol), which is responsible for giving a “high” like in marijuana.
-CBD oil products have little to no THC (aka no high), meaning they’re processed differently to get the desired blend of cannabinoids.
+CBD is one of the cannabinoids found in cannabis plant.
+Another type of cannabinoid is THC (short for tetrahydrocannabinol), which responsible giving a high like marijuana.
+CBD oil products have little to no high, meaning they're processed differently to get the desired blend of cannabinoids.